-- Instrument name: A name can be given to (or changed for) the instrument that will be displayed in the Main Tab and in the log files.
-The default name is the instrument serial number - UDP Server Port: Provides an address for remote communications between the BluePippin and wireless control.
+- Instrument name: A name can be given to (or changed for) the instrument that will be displayed in the Main Tab and in the log files. - UDP Server Port: Provides an address for remote communications between the Pippin Prep and wireless control.
 Contact Sage Science for support. - Reversible Field for Sample Recovery: When activated, all sample collections will terminate with a 5 second field reversal to improve recovery.
 When deactivated, all sample collections will not include the field reversal.
 The default setting is ON.
 When activated, the current will be reversed on all subsequent runs until the user changes the setting through the System Options tab. - Date/Time: This allows users to set or change the date and time settings for the instrument.
 The date and time settings are recorded in log files and log file names.